Information for young people

 Our reading lists may be useful if you're close to someone with MND.
 Let us know if you find something other children and young people would find helpful.
 Choose a list and click to open.

-If you’d like to order any information, share ideas or ask a question, contact our Young Connect helpline.
+If you’d like to order any information, share ideas for the reading lists or ask a question, contact our Young Connect helpline as shown in the drop-down option below.